-After the summer vibes of "Ocean Girl" L'aupaire returns to a more acoustic set on the single “Boatsman's Call”.
+After the summery vibes of "Ocean Girl" L'aupaire returns to a more acoustic set on the single “Boatsman's Call”.
 Just him, the guitar and a few little gimmicks.
 The number is pretty down-to-earth and illustrative images actually pop up in your head: an old wooden boat fighting its way through the waves.
 Spray on the face.
 The relaxed atmosphere at the Baltic Sea has given way to a few more thoughtful lines.
 The song itself is about a love story.

 "We make love to boatmen's callL'aupaire - Boatsman's Call